The video camera market is out of control.

 How it’s going to work

-NOTE: These camera recommendations are made with the following applications in mind: video announcements, baptism videos, testimonies, sermon trailers, skits, church ads, welcome videos etc. If you are hoping to record your services or live stream your services, these likely won’t be the best suggestions for you.
+NOTE: These camera recommendations are made with the following applications in mind: storytelling, video announcements, baptism videos, testimonies, sermon trailers, skits, narrative, welcome videos etc. If you are hoping to record your services or live stream your services, check out this resource instead.

-The reason I suggest two different models is because Canon didn’t care to upgrade any of the video features in the new T5i.
+The reason I suggest two different models is because Canon didn’t care to upgrade any of the video features in the new T6i.

 That’s right!
 The T5i costs $300 more than its predecessor and doesn’t offer any new worthwhile video functions.

 - Affordable: The cheapest camera on this list.
-You can get a T4i for about $599.
+You can get a T5i for about $599 (Pro Tip: Don’t be afraid to shop used – you can always get a better deal this way).

-- Still Photos: The T4i/T5i is primarily meant for photography, so you can do both with one camera.
+- Still Photos: The T5i/T6i is primarily meant for photography, so you can do both with one camera.

 - Soft images: Videos aren’t very sharp.
-Compared to the other cameras on this list, you won’t get as much detail with the T4i/T5i.
+Compared to the other cameras on this list, you won’t get as much detail with the T5i/T6i.
+It can’t shoot 4K which is quickly becoming standard on other brands of cameras.

 - Recording Limit: You can record only between 22-30 minutes of consecutive HD footage.
-This is downside for many churches that want to film church services, video announcements, interviews, etc.
+This is downside for many churches that want to film longer videos like announcements, interviews, etc.

 Price: $599-$999 (Amazon)